 The opening of the workshop was led by welcoming speeches of the Director of the TSU Institute for European Studies and Jean Monnet Project Coordinator – Nino Lapiashvili and head of the Bachelor’s and Master’s programmes in European Studies Prof. Daniela Urse.
 The special part of the session was dedicated to the Ukraine War, where Nino Lapiashvili talked about two of IES MA programme students who were staying at the territory of Ukraine and on behalf of the IES expressed full readiness to provide any kind of support together with TSU and partner international donor organizations.

-The event was followed by the very important and essential topic for the BA and MA programmes in European Studies - the Innovative teaching and learning methods, which was led by the Associated Professor of the TSU Pedagogical Institute - Eter Gvineria.
+The event was followed by the very important and essential topic for the BA, MA and Doctoral programmes in European Studies - the Innovative teaching and learning methods, which was led by the Associated Professor of the TSU Pedagogical Institute - Eter Gvineria.
 During the meetings Prof. Gvineria discussed the Bloom’s Taxonomy, Edward de Bonoʹs Six Thinking Hats, Howard Gardnerʹs Theory of Multiple Intelligences, Evaluation forms, The Socratic Method of Teaching (Socratic Questioning), Critical Thinking, Problem-based Learning, Case Studies, The Educational Theory of David Perkins, Metagocnition (learning to learn), Daniel Golemanʹs emotional intelligence theory, Maslowʹs Hierarchy of Needs, Dimitri Uznadzeʹs Theory, Collaborative and Cooperative learning, Project Based Learning, Role-play, John Deweyʹs approach to education, Carl Rogersʹ Humanistic Theory, 25 ways for Teaching Without Talking, From Teaching to Learning Paradigm, Theories of Development: I.Behaviorism, II.Cognitivism (Piaget) and III.Constructivism (Vygotsky), Pragmatism, Progressivism-Reconstructivism as well as Existentialism-Humanism.